vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/sarva-prastutiH.md

 He offers obeisance for the Lord’s sandals in front, “Oṁ, obeisance to the sandals of the Lord.”
 He offers obeisance for the insignia altogether,
+“Oṁ, obeisance to all the insignia of the Lord.”
 </details>